gabjou/gabjou.github.io/_posts/2021-11-09-Gaussian mixture models Exchangeable ensemble forecast.md

 ---
 ## Abstract
 <div style="text-align: justify">
-Nowadays, most weather forecasting centers produce ensemble forecasts.
-Ensemble forecasts provide information about probability distribution of the weather variables.
-Weather forecast system being sensitive to the initial state of the atmosphere, the ensemble forecast are subjects to heavy divergences in times with the true state of the atmosphere leading to different distributions errors.
-One way to isolate those distributions errors is to apply a clustering algorithm.
-The Gaussian mixture model represent the goal standard clusteing algorithm with Gaussian assumption on th data.
-Nevertheless, the ensemble forecast present the interesting aspect of exchangeability making its members none affected by their rank.
+Nowadays, most weather forecast centres produce ensemble forecasts.
+Ensemble forecasts provide information on the probability distribution of weather variables.
+Since the weather forecasting system is sensitive to the initial state of the atmosphere, the ensemble forecasts are subject to large temporal deviations from the true state of the atmosphere, leading to different distribution errors.
+One way to isolate these distribution errors is to apply a clustering algorithm.
+The Gaussian mixture model represents the target standard clustering algorithm with a Gaussian assumption on the data.
+Nevertheless, the ensemble prediction presents the interesting aspect of interchangeability, so that its members are not affected by their rank.
 Each member gives the same statistical description of the general ensemble distribution.
-The GMM main frame is not adapted to infer the ensemble but only member by member.
-In this blog, we will present the general framework of the Gaussian mixture model and we will introduce the novel exchangeable gaussian mixture model developped to fit an ensemble of exchangeable gaussian random vector.
+The main GMM framework is not adapted to infer the ensemble, but only member by member.
+In this blog we will present the general framework of the Gaussian Mixture Model and introduce the novel Exchangeable Gaussian Mixture Model developed to fit an ensemble of exchangeable Gaussian random vectors.
 </div>
 ---